malithwox/Battery_Charging/README.md

 prj4
 The true SOC at time k can be recursively computed using the Coulomb counting equation:
 A least square approach is used to estimate the simplest ECM parameters of a battery.

+pj5
+a systematic approach to decide between the parameters of combined 3+ model and linear model OCV